 Naomi completed her Master of Occupational Therapy degree at UBC in 2008.
 After graduation, Naomi worked in the public health care system, providing service to clients with orthopaedic/soft tissue and neurological injuries (GF Strong, various health units).

 After joining CTI in 2011, Naomi gained experience in hospital discharge planning, home assessment, physical activation and return to work planning.
-She has also worked as an instructor for CAOT and is a clinical instructor for the University of British Columbia's MOT program.
-She works with clients impacted by physical, cognitive and mental health limitations and provides Home Health, Brain Injury, Mental Health and Return to Work services in Langley, Surrey, Abbotsford, Maple Ridge, Pitt Meadows and Chilliwack and is fluent in French and German.
+She has also worked as an instructor for CAOT and as a clinical instructor for the University of British Columbia's MOT program.
+She works with clients impacted by physical, cognitive and mental health limitations and provides Home Health, Brain Injury, Mental Health and Return to Work services in Langley, Surrey, Abbotsford, Maple Ridge, Mission and Chilliwack and is fluent in French and German.
 Naomi also provides Driver Rehabilitation in Burnaby, Surrey, Abbotsford and Langley.

 MOT, B.A.
 Psych.